NapoleonWils0n/cerberus/freebsd/freebsd-jails.md

 zfs snapshot zroot/jails/releases/11.2-RELEASE@template
 ```

-send the 11.2-RELEASE snapshot to a new base jail.
+use zfs send to send the 11.2-RELEASE snapshot to a new base jail.
 This will be the first layer in future jails.

 ```